Sections of this article

 Introduction

-After looking at the basics of what fractals are, some types, and some examples of their uses, I then explore beauty and aesthetics and how they relate to fractals and also to well-being.
+After looking at the basics of what fractals are, some types of them, and some examples of their uses, I then explore beauty and aesthetics and how they relate to fractals and also to well-being.

 I then go into detail about the differences between art and design, and how they apply to what people call “fractal art”, then looking at lots of examples, finishing with our own unique fractal creation.